zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

   default: [True|False]:
-    This is a default board, it will tested with the highest priority and is covered when invoking the simplified sanitycheck without any additional arguments.
+    This is a default board, it will tested with the highest priority and is covered when invoking the simplified twister without any additional arguments.
   ignore_tags:
     Do not attempt to build (and therefore run) tests marked with this list of